TensoRaws/vs-playground/README.md

 load yuuno plugin in jupyter notebook, then you can preview any frame

 #### _run the example code in order, encode your first video!_

+### SSH

+the playground image has sshd installed, you can ssh into the container to dev

+- default port: 8022 (8022:22)
+- user: root
+- password: 123456

 ### Build